scribe-public/sample-policies/docs/v2/initiatives/rules/k8s/namespace/allowed-registries.md

 :::warning
 Rule requires evaluation with a target.
 Without one, it will be **disabled** unless the `--all-evidence` flag is provided.
 :::

+## Mitigation
+Ensures that only approved container registries are used within the Kubernetes namespace, reducing the risk of introducing vulnerabilities or unapproved software.

+## Description
+This rule ensures that only container images from specified registries are allowed within the Kubernetes namespace.
+It performs the following steps:

+1. Iterates over the container images running in the namespace.
+2. Checks each image's registry against the allowed registries specified in the `with.allowed_registries` configuration.
+   - If an image's registry is not in the allowed list, the rule flags it as a violation.

+**Evidence Requirements:**
+- Evidence must be provided by the Scribe Platform's CLI tool through scanning Kubernetes resources.

 ## Evidence Requirements
 | Field | Value |